top of page

 • Sing a song about forgiveness, such as “Help Me, Dear Father” (Children’s Songbook, 99).
 What does this song teach us about forgiving others?

-I can obey Jesus with my heart and mind.
+I can follow Jesus with my heart and mind.

-• Read to the children from Doctrine and Covenants 64:34: “Behold, the Lord requireth the heart and a willing mind.”
-Repeat this phrase a few times, pointing to your heart and head as you read those words, and invite the children to do the same.
-How can we give our hearts and minds to the Savior?
-(It might help to explain that our heart refers to our feelings and love and our mind refers to our thoughts.)
+• As you read to your children from Doctrine and Covenants 64:34, you could point to your heart and head as you read “heart” and “mind,” and invite the children to do it with you.
+How can we give our hearts (desires) and minds (thoughts) to the Savior?

 Attach the images to two containers.
 Read the different stripes of paper and have the children choose if it is an example of giving our heart or our mind to God.